top of page

 Body (if any) the vendor belongs to.
 It is the responsibility of the vendor to understand and

 comply with said regulations.
-It is also up to the vendor to know and comply with provincial and
+It is also up to the vendor to know and comply with provincial and federal tax requirements and to have all documentation available to the Armstrong Farmers’ Market Board upon request.

-21. The Armstrong Farmers’ Market reserves the right to limit the sale of any commodity, the
+23. The Armstrong Farmers’ Market reserves the right to limit the sale of any commodity, the

 distribution of literature, political or religious material or any article deemed not in the best